bochaco/pact-mock-reactive/README.md

 # Pact Mock with a Reactive UI

 This codebase provider a mock service which can be used with implementations of [Pact][pact].
-Apart from its backend service, it also exposes a reactive Web based UI where all the activity related to registering y verifying Pact interactions are displayed in real time.
+Apart from its backend service, it also exposes a reactive Web based UI where all the activity related to registering and verifying Pact interactions are displayed in real time.

 This mock service is implemented as a [Meteor][meteor] stand alone application, and it works on Linux and Windows (OS X not tested but it should also work) platforms.